russhustle/leetpattern/docs/md/1450_number_of_students_doing_homework_at_a_given_time.md

 ## 1450.
-Number Of Students Doing Homework At A Given Time
+Number of Students Doing Homework at a Given Time